 For information about setting up vRealize Orchestrator, see Installing and Configuring VMware vRealize Orchestrator.

 Verify that you have credentials for an account with permission to install vRealize Orchestrator plug-ins and to authenticate through vCenter Single Sign-On.

-Verify that you installed the correct version of the NSX plug-in.
-See vRealize Automation Support Matrix.
+Verify that you installed the correct version NSX plug-in.
+See vRealize Automation Support Matrix for version information.

-Verify that you installed the vRealize Orchestrator client and that you can log in with Administrator credentials.
+Verify that you installed vRealize Orchestrator client and that you can log in with Administrator credentials.

 - Download the plug-in file to a location accessible from the vRealize Orchestrator server.

 The plug-in installer file name format, with appropriate version values, is o11nplugin-nsx-1.n.n.vmoapp.
-Plug-in installation files for the NSX networking and security product are available from the VMware product download site at http://vmware.com/web/vmware/downloads.
+Plug-in installation files for the VMware NSX ™ networking and security product is available from the VMware product download site at http://vmware.com/web/vmware/downloads.